Discover Luxurious Dubai – Where Tradition Meets Innovation

 Geography, Climate & Best Time to Visit Dubai

-Dubai sits strategically at the northern edge of the emirate, divided by the historic Khor Dubai (Dubai Creek), a saltwater inlet stretching up to 1.3 kilometers wide.
-This natural waterway separates the traditional districts of Deira to the north and Bur Dubai to the south, connected by traditional wooden abra boats that have ferried passengers for generations.
+Dubai sits at the northern edge of the eponymous emirate, divided by the historic Khor Dubai (Dubai Creek), a saltwater inlet stretching up to 1.3 kilometers wide.
+The creek separates traditional Deira to the north from Bur Dubai to the south, and traditional wooden abra boats still ferry passengers across it the way they have for generations.

 Geographic Layout